Truth Telling & Reconciliation in Local Government

 Local governments of all sizes have an important role to play in truth telling, reconciliation and decolonization work.

-In 2021, all municipalities in British Columbia will receive a survey to report their progress against the 14 Calls to Action in the Truth and Reconciliation Commission Report that relate to local government.
+All municipalities in British Columbia are invited to complete our TRC & Local Government Survey to report their progress on 10 of the Calls to Action that relate to local government.

 If you are an elected or staff member at a British Columbian municipality - you can complete the survey here.